-The task of crafting and implementing a new database strategy or updating an existing one involves much more than simply calling in vendors or popping online to choose
+The task of crafting and implementing a new database strategy or updating an existing one involves much more than simply calling in vendors or popping online to choose from the latest technologies, according to IT analysts and professionals.

 IT industry veterans say that getting a database strategy right means teaming with business users to determine the computing requirements of individual applications, taking stock of available skill sets and ensuring that your database environment is flexible enough to handle changing business needs.
 Then you can use the internal intelligence acquired during the planning phases to seek out the right database technologies for your organization.